AniAdamPashut/PlateGate/README.md

 > Fully featured system to manage closed parking spaces

+I will fix this when the time comes <br>

 ## Todo
 - Rewrite tests
 - split files to independent packages
+- probably more stuff then this that i can't think of

 ## How to build
 ### Although this is probably too old to run perfectly (or run at all)